rsalmei/alive-progress/README.md

 from alive_progress.styles import showtime, Show
 ```

-> Note: Disregard the path in the animated gif below, the correct one is in the text above `alive_progress.styles`.
-These long gifs are very time-consuming to generate, so I can't make another on every little change.
+> Note: Please disregard the path in the animated gif below, the correct one is above.
+These long gifs are very time-consuming to generate, so I can't make another on every single change.
 Thanks for your understanding.

 ![alive-progress bars](img/showtime-bars.gif)